 Community

-Participants will join a community of students from diverse backgrounds who are on a shared journey in tech or engineering.
-You will work closely with each other, develop friendships, learn from each other’s diverse experiences, and build a support network together.
-Past cohorts of Leadership Academy students have included large numbers of women, Black and Latinx students, first-generation college students, those with LGBTQ identities, and students with disabilities.
+Participants will join a diverse community of students who are on a shared journey in tech or engineering.
+You will work closely with each other, develop friendships, learn from each other’s experiences, and build support networks.

 Skills